Skip to main content

 • 10x engineer: Daily, picks your top Linear issue, implements it, runs tests, and opens a draft PR

-• Scan recent commits for bugs: Scans recent commits for likely bugs and proposes minimal fixes in a draft PR
+• Scan recent commits for bugs: Proposes minimal fixes in a draft PR

-• Sentry error triage and fix: Finds the top unresolved Sentry error, traces it to source, applies a fix, and opens a PR
+• Sentry error triage and fix: Traces errors to source, applies a fix, and opens a PR

-• CVE mitigation and dependency updates: Scans for CVEs or outdated dependencies, updates them, runs tests, and opens a PR with the fix
+• CVE mitigation and dependency updates: Updates dependencies, runs tests, and opens a PR

-• Draft weekly release notes: Drafts release notes from the week’s merged PRs, grouped by category with summaries
+• Draft weekly release notes: Groups the week’s merged PRs by category with summaries

 Ask Ona

 “Ask Ona” can become as natural as “Google it” for your team.
-Beyond writing code, Ona is effective for understanding your codebase and systems.
-Questions can span your entire platform, and new developers can use Ona as an onboarding companion instead of consuming senior engineers’ time.
-Teams can also generate weekly digests of codebase evolution and measure agent adoption across the team.
+New developers can use Ona as an onboarding companion instead of consuming senior engineers’ time.
+Teams can also generate weekly digests and measure agent adoption.

 Optimize your flow